Head of English – Miss Morven MacDonald BA (Hons) MA, QTS

 In lessons, children will be reading, discussing, and producing a wealth of different texts.
 These include:

-We nurture a love of reading at Garden House, realising its potential to transport children to different places, whilst positively impacting on their ability to access all other areas of the curriculum.
+We nurture a love of reading at Garden House; realising its potential to transport children to different places, whilst positively impacting on their ability to access all other areas of the curriculum.
+This begins in the Early Years where children are taught systematic phonics.
+These skills are then embedded as children progress through the school.

-Particular highlights in the English calendar include Poetry Day and Book Week.
+Particular highlights in the English calendar include author visits, Poetry Day and Book Week.
 These transform the school into a hive of creativity and immerse children into the world of literature.